MAG leads early Stansted airport bid battle

 "The frontrunner here seems to be MAG and its new Australian partner," said an infrastructure banker seeking a role in the deal who declined to be named.

 "Infrastructure funds like J.P.
-Morgan Asset Management (JPM.N) and Morgan Stanley Infrastructure (MS.N) are very likely to look at it because they have the money and the expertise to run this kind of asset."
+Morgan Asset Management and Morgan Stanley Infrastructure are very likely to look at it because they have the money and the expertise to run this kind of asset."

 Ferrovial is BAA's largest shareholder with a 40 percent stake and heads an ownership consortium made up of Qatar Holding, GIC Special Investments, Alinda Capital Partners and Britannia Airport Partners.